One Message Platform,

 This way of thinking states that Relevant Content, Conversational Copywriting, and Search Optimization techniques are the smart tools to build upon Google’s ranking philosophy of Expertise, Authority, and Trust.

 I’m here to craft a single master marketing document – your Relevant Content Master Plan.
+That is how I'll help you create your content marketing strategy.

-I’ll use the CORTA planning tool,
+I’ll begin by using the CORTA planning tool,

 - that's designed around the CORTA marketing philosophy,